John Baskervyle-Glegg: Senior ranks and later career

 He became a major in December 1972.
 He was a Member of the Order of the British Empire in the 1974 New Year Honours.
 Promotion to lieutenant colonel came in December 1979, with Baskervyle-Glegg commanding the 1st Battalion Grenadier Guards between 1980 and 1982.
 He was promoted to colonel in December 1984, with seniority to June 1984.
 He was a member of the British Military Advisory Training Team advising the Zimbabwe National Army from 1987–1989.
 By September 1990, he held the rank of brigadier.
 It was at this time he was appointed as the senior British Loan Service Officer to the Sultan of Oman's Armed Forces, at which stage he was appointed to the acting rank of major general.
 A month later he was promoted to the substantive rank of major general, with seniority to October 1988.
 This coincided with service during the Gulf War.
 He retired from active service in February 1994, at which point he was appointed to the Reserve of Officers.

 He died suddenly at Somerset in November 2004, and was buried at St. Mary the Virgin Church in Rimpton.
-He was survived by his wife, Jane van der Noot, whom he married in 1974.
+He was pre-deceased by his wife, Jane van der Noot, whom he married in 1974.